gildasmorvan/similar2logo/README.md

 ## <a name="kexamples"></a> Kotlin Examples

-In the following we comment the examples written in Ruby distributed with Similar2Logo.
+In the following we comment the examples written in Kotlin distributed with Similar2Logo.
 Each example introduces a specific feature.

 * [A first example with a passive turtle](#kpassive)